moj-analytical-services/mojap-metadata/README.md

 ```

 This means we can continuely add converters (as submodules) and add optional package dependencies ([see pyproject.toml](./pyproject.toml) ) without making the default install any less lightweight. `mojap_metadata` would only error if someone tries to import a converter subclass that with having the additional dependencies dependencies installed).

+## Postgres Converter

+Postgres Converter provides the following functionality

+1. Conenction to postgres database
+2. Extract the metadata from the tables
+3. Convert the extracted ouptut into Metadata object

+- **get_object_meta** (function) takes the table name, schema name then the extracts the metadata from postgres database and
+converts into Metadata object

+- **generate_to_meta:** (function) takes the database connection and returns a list of Metadata object for all the (non-system schemas) schemas and tables from the connection.